 What are ISO 27001 Controls?

-ISO 27001 controls are the measures that organizations must take by way of policies, processes and procedures to meet the security requirements of the standard.
-ISO 27001 lists its controls in Annex A; Annex A has 114 controls, divvied into 14 categories.
-An organization’s response to the requirements listed against these controls will depend on its risk assessment, risk treatment plan and specific needs (if any).
+ISO 27001 controls are the measures that organizations must take by way of policies, processes, and procedures to meet the security requirements of the standard.
+ISO 27001 lists its 114 controls in Annex A which are divvied into 14 domains.

 How many controls are there in ISO 27001?